wmacmillan/data-products/README.md

 Capture
 : the process where batches of records are brought into a collection of records from an external source.
-    - Alternate: extraction in an Extract-Transform-Load (ETL) model.^[This nomenclature is to be avoided if the data product is using text documents, as you have two senses of the word "extract" in that case.
+    - Alternate: extraction in an Extract-Transform-Load (ETL) model.[^3]

+[^3]: This nomenclature is to be avoided if the data product is using text documents, as you have two senses of the word "extract" in that case.
 In an ETL, you are capturing the data by "extracting" it from the data store where you initally find it.
 With NLP work, you also need to "extract" the text from a document for processing.
-In the latter case, this occurs during pre-processing.]
+In the latter case, this occurs during pre-processing.

 Transformation(s)
 : any data cleaning, repackaging, indexing, validation, verification, or quality assurance that occurs before a critical business logic.
 Alternate term: pre-processing.